MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 With every release, we make changes and add features to make Power Apps the best tool to fit your needs.
 We move the product forward.

 At the same time, keeping your apps running smoothly is our top priority.
-Despite our best efforts, any change or improvement may unintentionally introduce a side effect, and your app might not work exactly the way it did before.
+Despite our best efforts, any change or improvement might unintentionally introduce a side effect, and your app might not work exactly the way it did before.

-To help balance improvement against impact on existing apps, we take features through a progression of stages.
-These stages give you a chance to try out the feature and provide us feedback, and for us to gradually roll out the feature while watching for any problems.
+To ensure enhancements don't adversely affect current apps, we take features through a progression of stages.
+These stages give you a chance to try out the feature and provide us with feedback, and for us to gradually roll out the feature while watching for any problems.
 This article describes this process and how you can control your exposure to features that are under development.

 At each stage, the number of people who use the feature increases, helping us to validate that the feature is what you need and that we're not introducing an unintended side effect.